-The faculty will continue to brainstorm and review ways to increase the effort on the comprehensive exam to try to get a better feel of how our students' knowledge is actually progressing through the program.
+On SLO#5, the faculty will continue to brainstorm and review ways to increase the effort on the comprehensive exam to try to get a better feel of how our students' knowledge is progressing through the program.
 Additionally, the faculty will monitor how changes to our curriculum and classes affect the exam results.
-Faculty will make changes to the topics covered in all accounting classes as needed, based on a review of the assessment data.
-The expectation is that most of these changes will not require modifications to course descriptions in the course catalog.
-However, if a change is necessary to a course description or the overall curriculum, these changes will be submitted to the Curriculum Review Committee.
+The faculty will also modify the data collection and/or questions for the web development area to ensure we are measuring that area comprehensively.